Are you planning a trip to the spectacular Scottish capital? You will certainly have no problem finding fabulous things to do in Edinburgh.

 The Scott Monument is located on Princes street and was built in 1832 to commemorate the death of Sir Walter Scott, a loved Scottish writer.
 At 200ft and 237 steps high, it is the tallest memorial for a writer in the world.
 Today, you can go to the top and the middle of the gothic monument on a tour, where you can learn about Scott’s life and his work.

 Visit the Royal Yatch Britannia in Leith

-By far one of the best things to do in Edinburgh is visiting the Royal Yatch Britannia.
-Also known as Her Majesty’s Yatch Britannia and moored at Ocean Terminal in Leith (about 15 minutes from the center of town) this “boat” (that’s a massive understatement) was home to Queen Elizabeth II for more than 40 years, between 1954 and 1997.
+By far one of the best places to visit in Edinburgh, this is also known as Her Majesty’s Yatch Britannia.
+Moored at Ocean Terminal in Leith (about 15 minutes from the center of town) this “boat” (that’s a massive understatement) was home to Queen Elizabeth II for more than 40 years, between 1954 and 1997.